 This is one of the hardest PSA 10 cards of Judge out there.
 Only 30.96% of PSA graded cards are 10.
 This is also Judge’s highest value “base” rookie.
 I’d highly recommend one of these for anyone’s collection or investment portfolio!

 I’d recommend putting up the extra $30 to secure the refractor PSA 10 than the base PSA 10; however, if you’re only looking to spend $20-$30, the TC base PSA 10 would be the way to go (over the S1 paper)

 Why are there no Update Judges here?
 Because Judge didn’t have a base rookie in Update.
-He only had an ASG and Rookie Debut, but of which are not good long-term investments.
+He only had an ASG and Rookie Debut, both of which are not good long-term investments.

-If these don’t fit into your budget, feel free to email firstname.lastname@example.org and we’ll discuss other options!
+If these don’t fit into your budget, feel free to email us at firstname.lastname@example.org to discuss other options!